 The world is changing fast and to keep up you need local knowledge with global context.

 Last time Robin Sharma was in Johannesburg, I had the privilege of watching him in action from the front row of a packed Sandton Convention Centre.
-He’s the real thing – an authentic, spiritual, deeply inspiring teacher.
+He’s the real deal – an authentic, spiritual, deeply inspiring teacher.
 One who generously shares his learnings and helps the rest of us with practical suggestions on how to grow.
 I caught up with Robin this afternoon and was delighted to hear about his affection for Johannesburg – he’s a fellow fan of the greatest Roman Emperor, Marcus Aurelius.
 Robin is coming back to Joburg on July 25.
 I’ll be there.
 Obviously. – AH

 ALEC HOGG: Well, with us now on the line from Canada, is Robin Sharma, ‘The monk who sold his Ferrari’, and the man who wrote ‘The leader who had no title’.
 Robin, it’s been a transformation of your life over the last little while, but perhaps you can start – kind of – at the beginning.
 You love telling inspirational stories to the rest of us, but who inspired you to change your life?